The Fragility of Learning LQG Controllers: Fundamental Limits

 The main tool for establishing this result is the van Trees inequality~\citep{gill1995applications}, a Bayesian version of the Cramer-Rao lower bound, which lower bounds the squared error in estimating a smooth function of the unknown parameter from data.
 To apply this result, we exploit the fact that the excess cost is a quadratic function of the Youla parameter for the estimated controller.
 The argument is detailed in \Cref{s: lower bound}.

 The theorem lower bounds the excess cost of learning the LQG controller in terms of the Hessian $H(\theta^\star)$ (defined in \eqref{eq: Hessian}) multiplied by the inverse of the Fisher information for the policy used to collect the dataset, $\mathsf{FI}^{\pi_{\exp}}(\theta^\star)$ (defined in \eqref{eq: FI}).
 The Hessian captures the sensitivity of the control synthesis problem to the unknown parameters, while the inverse of the Fisher information measures the noise-to-signal ratio and thus captures the ``difficulty" of estimating $\theta^\star$.
 The product of these quantities captures the fact that the excess cost due to learning a controller scales with the difficulty of the identification problem in the directions that are relevant to the cost.
+Note that the exploration policy should be \emph{persistently exciting}, that is, the Fisher Information should be invertible, in the directions where the Hessian is non-zero.

 \begin{remark}[Dependence on $T$, exploration policies]The Fisher Information matrix depends on the length of the exploration episodes $T$.
 If the exploration policy $\pi_{\exp}$ is linear and stabilizing, then it satisfies the smoothness requirement for $\mathsf{FI}^{\pi_{\exp}}(\theta)$ (follows by Riccati perturbation arguments, see, for example, Appendix B of \citep{simchowitz2020naive}).
-Moreover, asymptotically, the Fisher Information grows linearly with $T$ (see \Cref{prop: info}).
-Thus, in the case of linear stabilizing policies, the lower bound scales inversely proportionally to the total amount of data $N\times T$.
+If, in addition, the exploration policy is persistently exciting at steady-state, that is, $\lim_T \mathsf{FI}^{\pi_{\exp}}(\theta)/T$ is positive definite, then the Fisher Information grows linearly with $T$ asymptotically (see \Cref{prop: info}).
+Thus, in the case of persistently exciting linear stabilizing policies, the lower bound scales inversely proportionally to the total amount of data $N\times T$.
 Additionally the burn-in time reduces to $N \times T \geq \max\curly{c_1(\theta^\star, \pi_{\exp}, \alpha), c_2(\theta^\star, \pi_{\exp}) \varepsilon^{-2}}$ for problem dependent constants $c_1$ and $c_2$ that no longer depend on the episode horizon.
 More general exploration policies (e.g. unstable policies, nonlinear policies) might also satisfy the smoothness requirement for $T<\infty$ but we do not have a systematic way of characterizing how their Fisher Information scales with $T$. \end{remark}